-Because we had an even number of employees as of December 31, 2021, we determined two employees at the median using the approach described above.
-Both of these employees were hired in 2021, so we substituted another employee with substantially similar compensation as our median employee.
-Once the median employee was identified, we then calculated the annual total compensation of this employee for 2021 in accordance with the requirements of the Summary Compensation Table.
+Pursuant to SEC rules, we are permitted to use the same median employee we identified in 2021 because we have determined that there have been no changes to our employee population or employee compensation arrangements in 2023 that we believe would significantly affect our CEO Pay Ratio disclosure.
+However, because our 2021 median employee is no longer employed by us, we substituted another employee with substantially similar compensation as our median employee for 2023.
+Once the median employee was identified, we then calculated the annual total compensation of this employee for 2023 in accordance with the requirements of the Summary Compensation Table.

-For 2021, the median of the annual total compensation of our employees (other than our Chief Executive Officer) was \$188,019 and the annual total compensation of our Chief Executive Officer, as reported in the Summary Compensation Table included in this proxy statement, was \$4,519,489.
-Based on this information, the ratio of the annual total compensation of our Chief Executive Officer to the median of the annual total compensation of all employees was approximately 24-to-1.
+For 2023, the median of the annual total compensation of our employees (other than our Chief Executive Officer) was \$198,591 and the annual total compensation of our Chief Executive Officer, as reported in the Summary Compensation Table included in this proxy statement, was \$5,810,736.
+Based on this information, the ratio of the annual total compensation of our Chief Executive Officer to the median of the annual total compensation of our employees (other than our Chief Executive Officer) was approximately 29-to-1.